Dawat-e-Islami: History

-Arshadul Qaudri and Islamic scholar Shah Ahmad Noorani, since 1973 head of the Jamiat Ulema-e-Pakistan (JUP), along with other Pakistani Sunni scholars, selected Ilyas Qadri, who was the then Punjab president of Anjuman Talaba-e-Islam, JUP's youth wing, aged 23, as the head of Dawat-e-Islami at Dār-ul ´ulūm Amjadia.

-Dawat-e-Islami was established initially to dilute the influence of many wahabi group and its teachings.
+Arshadul Qaudri and Islamic scholar Shah Ahmad Noorani, since 1973 head of the Jamiat Ulema-e-Pakistan (JUP), along with other Pakistani Sunni scholars, selected Ilyas Qadri, who was the then Punjab president of Anjuman Talaba-e-Islam, JUP's youth wing, aged 23, as the head of Dawat-e-Islami at Dār-ul ´Ulūm Amjadia.
+Dawat-e-Islami was established initially to dilute the influence of many Wahhabi group and its teachings.
+On 2 September 1981, Dawat-e-Islami came into being.

-2nd September

-2nd September is considered as the Day of Dawateislami because on this day 40 years ago Dawateislami came into being.
+Expansion

 Dawat-e-Islami has spread into an excess of 194 nations of the globe through 26000+ workers, various volunteers and evangelists who are engendering the message of Islam in their area.
 The two most significant activities of Dawat-e-Islami are Madani Qafila (missionary travel) and Naik Amal (self assessment questionnaires).
 Followers travel for specific days to spread the message of Islam to the people.
 Dawat-e-Islami owns its own TV Channel known as Madani Channel.
 It also arranges an annual gathering of Muslim in Multan.

 In October 2002, a major Pakistani English-language newspaper reported about a 3-day public gathering in the city of Multan, Pakistan which was held by Dawat-e-Islami organization and was attended by thousands of people from all parts of Pakistan and other countries.
 Pakistan Railways had used special trains from Karachi, Hyderabad and Nawabshah to take passengers to Multan.
 Ilyas Qadri spoke at the first and last sessions of the gathering.

 In addition to mosques, Dawat-e-Islami has also started Dar-ul-Madinah, an Islamic school system that aims to improve conventional academic studies in conformity with Sharia.

-Expansion to Europe and U.K
+Europe

 Dawat-e-Islami expanded to the United Kingdom in 1995, holding its first Ijtima (weekly congregation) in Halifax.
 As of December 2019, it now has at least 38 properties in the United Kingdom which are used as a network of Masajid, Islamic centers, schools and/or Jamias in order to create future scholars for society.
 Some buildings have been completed and others are being worked upon.
 More than 100,000 British Muslims are in some form or the other associated with Dawat-e-Islami in UK.
 In 2009, a madrassa was opened in Rotherham, England, for the education of young children and adults.

 Dawat-e-Islami operates twelve centers in Greece and seven in Spain.
 In Athens, it has association with local Sufis and has established four centers.